Facebook Announced It Removed An Influence Campaign With Ties To Saudi Arabia

-Facebook announced Thursday that it removed inauthentic accounts, pages and groups that were affiliated with Saudi government, according to a report from CNN Thursday.
+Facebook announced Thursday that it removed inauthentic accounts, pages, and groups that were affiliated with the Saudi government, according to a report from CNN.

 The pages had ties to people affiliated with the Saudi Arabian government and attempted to prop up the current regime and attack its enemies, per CNN.

-In a statement Thursday, the company said it removed some 259 accounts, more than 100 pages, five groups, four events and nearly 20 Instagram accounts associated with fraudulent behavior in the United Arab Emirates and Egypt.
-It removed another 217 accounts, 144 pages, five groups and 31 Instagram pages originating from Saudi Arabia, per Facebook.
+In a statement from Facebook on Thursday, the company said it removed some 259 accounts, more than 100 pages, five groups, four events, and nearly 20 Instagram accounts associated with fraudulent behavior in the United Arab Emirates and Egypt.
+It removed another 217 accounts, 144 pages, five groups, and 31 Instagram pages originating from Saudi Arabia.

 The press release titled “Removing Coordinated Inauthentic Behavior in UAE, Egypt and Saudi Arabia” revealed that the company eliminated several pages and groups over what it calls “coordinated inauthentic behavior.”